About the Institute

 Research has shown that women face particular challenges in the work environment.
 WSLDI is designed to address women’s issues and challenges within the context of the overall leadership curriculum.
 While much of the content can and does apply to men as well, we know from similar programs that those designed specifically for women that focus on the circumstances of women’s work lives within the overall context of work life are more beneficial.

-If you are interested in applying to the WSLDI, please sign up here to join the Google Group.
+If you are interested in applying to the WSLDI, the application is available here.

 WSLDI Program Board